Lesson 2: Validating Your CSS

 Validate Your Own Pages

-- Correct any problems found by the Validator, then retest until the document
+- Correct any problems found by the Validator, then retest until each page passes the validity test.

-Turn your web page into your instructor, so they can confirm that it has valid
+Share your web site with your instructor, so they can confirm that it has valid CSS.
+Then proceed to the the next lesson.